UK extends cut-off date for state wage payments after protests

-Britain's finance ministry extended on Wednesday the cut-off date for its scheme to pay 80% of the wages of workers who are temporarily laid off because of the coronavirus crisis after protests from people who stood to miss out.
+Britain's finance ministry extended on Wednesday the cut-off date for its multi-billion-pound scheme to pay 80% of the wages of workers who are temporarily laid off due to the coronavirus shutdown after protests from people who stood to miss out.

 The eligibility cut-off date for the Coronavirus Job Retention Scheme was extended to March 19, the day before the scheme was announced, from a previous date of Feb.
-28, the ministry said.

-Thousands more employees who began their jobs after Feb.
-28 would now qualify for the scheme, it said.
+28. Employees who began their jobs after Feb.
+28 would now qualify, benefitting over 200,000 people, the ministry said.

+The support mechanism, which pays furloughed workers up to 2,500 pounds ($3,124.50) per month for at least three months, is expected to be fully operational next week, it said.
+The scheme is designed to discourage firms, many of whom have been effectively shuttered by the government's lockdown, from laying off staff.

+It is the centrepiece of the government's attempts to limit the economic damage and make for a faster recover once the restrictions are lifted.
+On Tuesday, Britain's independent budget forecasting office estimated that 30% of employees will be covered at a cost of 42 billion pounds ($52 billion) to the public finances.
+Around a fifth of that amount would flow back to the finance ministry in the form of income tax and national insurance contributions. ($1 = 0.8006 pounds) (reporting by William Schomberg and William James, Editing by Paul Sandle)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)